harounathiam2005/florida-greenguard-ai/README.md

 </br>

 <p>
 The app leverages the power of a machine learning image classification model trained on hundreds of species from tens of thousands of collected images of non-Florida native flora thorugh deep learning algorithms.
+Additionally, the app utilizes the OpenAI API via an open-source Kotlin support library to leverage the power of a large language model, generating helpful descriptions for each recognized plant.
 With this tool, the hope is for environmentalists and interested residents alike to identify non-native plant species in Florida with high accuracy and take the required steps to deal with wildlife that impact the state’s biodiversity.
 </p>

 </br>